 This fine figure of a standing Buddha is carved in diaphanous robes falling in elegant pleats, with drapes falling fluently along the contours of the body.
 The missing right hand was higher and raised, probably in abhayamudra (fearlessness), the left hand lower, probably in varadamudra (generosity).
 The sensitive manner of carving, simple style of clothing and crisp treatment of the pleats allow us to date this figure to the Northern Qi period.

-n.b. this item has an Art Loss Register certificate dated 18 June 2018, showing no matches against the relevant database.
+n.b. this object comes with an Art Loss Register certificate, showing no matches against the relevant database.

 Please enquire for further information and research.